Honest Tower-by-Tower Guide to Rainey Street Apartments, Rent Ranges & What to Know Before You Sign a Lease

 Pros

-- Tallest residential building on Rainey Street at 48 stories — rooftop pool on the 48th floor has panoramic views from downtown to the Hill Country
+- Tallest residential building on Rainey at 48 stories — rooftop pool on the 48th floor with views from downtown to the Hill Country

 - Two separate pool decks (12th floor with cabanas and DJ booth, 48th floor rooftop)